-IHPs are kept in a readily accessible place which all staff are aware of.
+IMPs are kept in a readily accessible place which all staff are aware of.

 The Inclusion Leader has the responsibility of maintaining the Supporting Children with Medical Conditions folder.
-The folder contains copies of all health and care plans, signed consent forms, a whole school allergy register, whole school asthma register and a whole school medical conditions register (See Appendices 10, 11 & 12).
+The folder contains copies of all individual medical posters, signed consent forms, a whole school allergy register, whole school asthma register a whole school medical conditions register, a whole school intolerance register and a whole school dietary preferences register (See Appendices 10, 11 & 12).